daishir0/rag-document-assistant/publication.md

-# Enhancing RAG Systems with Fact Verification and Conversation Management
+# A Wikipedia-based RAG System with Fact Verification and Conversation Management

 ## Abstract